 He’s been a a senior fellow of the International History Institute at Boston University and as well as the chairman of the Partnership for Peace Consortium‘s Combating Terrorism Working Group, a unique body which brings together scholars and practitioners from more than two dozen countries across Eurasia to tackle problems of terrorism, extremism, and political violence.
 He has lectured on terrorism and security in over twenty countries.

 He is a historian by background, with a B.A. and M.A. from the University of Massachusetts and a Ph.D. from McMaster University.
 His books deal with topics like the Italian front in World War I, Islamist extremism in the Balkans, and an insider’s look at how Al-Qa’ida thinks and operates.
+His most recent book is on the beginning of World War I on the Eastern Front.
 He’s currently writing a couple books on cool stuff.

 John speaks several languages, divides his time among a few places, and enjoys good food and wine, traveling to the Alps, and spy stories.

 P.S.
 If you are wondering why this blog is called The XX Committee, read here.